 Visit Manila Instead of Honolulu

-The Philippines has a reputation as one of the cheapest countries, and it gives you a lot of bang for your buck, and that reputation is well-earned.
+The Philippines has a reputation for giving tourists a lot of bang for their buck, and that reputation is well-earned.
 The surf and the picturesque beaches are free, and both definitely stack up to the Hawaiian alternative.

-Of course, you know about all that stuff.
 What you might not know about is Manila’s burgeoning hipness.
 Cubao vibrates with vintage clothing stores, galleries and music venues, and the foodie scene — including craft beer and pour-over coffee — is off the charts.
-Feast for about $7 per day, compared with Honolulu’s $42 daily average.

 Visit the Ozarks Instead of Denali

-Alaska’s Denali National Park is viewed as something of a mecca for outdoorsy adventure in America, and we’re certainly not knocking its majesty.
+Alaska’s Denali National Park is viewed as something of a mecca for outdoorsy adventure in America, and no one can doubt its majesty.
 But look south — way south — to Ozark territory, and you’ll find some of the most underrated natural beauty in America.
-Fly by way of Fayetteville into Eureka Springs, Ark., to slash that expensive Alaskan ticket price in half, and you’ll find a quirky, New Age-y, progressive town that shows a whole different side of the South.
+Fly by way of Fayetteville into Eureka Springs, Ark., and you’ll pay about three-fifths of what you would for that expensive Alaskan ticket.
+You’ll also find a quirky, New Age-y, progressive town that shows a whole different side of the South.

 But let’s talk about that majesty.
 Fish, swim and boat down Table Rock Lake and Buffalo River, or hike and bike to your heart’s content at the Withrow Springs State Park and Buffalo River National Park.
 If you’d rather spelunk, Arkansas has you covered with more than 2,000 documented caves.